Viscous fluid pumps are used across various industries where thick or semi-solid materials need to be transferred, mixed, or processed efficiently.

 Positive-displacement pumps that transfer medium-high viscosity fluids with minimal lubricating properties and no suspended solids.

-Wangen's KL-S, KB-S and KB22S self-priming PC pumps convey high viscous media up to 200,000mPA-s with or without solids.
+Wangen's KL-S, KB-S and KB22S self-priming progressive cavity pumps convey high viscous media up to 200,000 mPA-s, with or without solids.
 The KB22S is designed specifically for dosing.

 Varisco V-Series volumetric internal gear positive displacement rotary pumps manage clean fluids with high viscosity where chemical-physical alteration must be avoided.